 12 toasted oak chips (for aging)

 Heat 2 to 3 gallons of the water to approximately 200 F (just shy of boiling).
 Stir in the corn meal and stir.
-Dissolve the sugar in the corn meal/water porridge.
+Dissolve the sugar and malt syrup in the corn meal/water porridge.
 Pour the mash into your fermentation vessel.
 Top off with cool water to just over 5 gallons.
 Check temperature.
 Stir in and dissolve crushed Beano tablets when temperature has cooled to at least no higher than 110 F. Let cool to 80 F. Toss yeast per directions on package and ferment for a week or longer till fermentation is completed.
 Strain mash into the still boiler using a large straining bag or clean white pillow case.
 Distill per instructions provided with the still.
 Age at distilled strength with the oak chips for 30 days or longer shaking once daily.
 Strain off oak chips and dilute with aerated distilled water to 80 proof.
 Enjoy!

 OTHER INFORMATION FOR PREPARING A WASH